Kong/kong/README.md

 ### Strategies

-`kong-plugin-proxy-cache` is designed to support storing proxy cache data in different backend formats.
+The `proxy-cache` plugin is designed to support storing proxy cache data in different backend formats.
 Currently `memory` is the only strategy provided, using a `lua_shared_dict`.
 Note that the default dictionary, `kong_db_cache`, is also used by other plugins and elements of Kong to store unrelated database cache entities.
 Using this dictionary is an easy way to bootstrap the proxy-cache plugin, but it is not recommended for large-scale installations as significant usage will put pressure on other facets of Kong's database caching operations.
 It is recommended to define a separate `lua_shared_dict` via a custom Nginx template at this time.

 ### Cache Key